MrMatAP/cloud-provider-mdns/README.md

-# cloud-provider-local
+# cloud-provider-mdns

-A cloud provider emulation for local Kubernetes development
+A cloud provider to register services exposed by your cluster in Multicast DNS

 ## How to run this